What Does It Mean When Dexx Funds Are All Laundered Through Tornado Cash?

 Key Takeaways

-• Tornado Cash uses zk-SNARKs to break traceability between wallet addresses, making it a go-to tool for laundering stolen crypto.
+• Tornado Cash uses zero-knowledge proofs to anonymize transactions, making it a tool for laundering crypto assets.

 Over $100 million stolen.
 After 33 days, the hacker chose the path of no return.